lilypandey/browser-automation/README.md

 # Browser Control API (No Automation Frameworks)

-A Flask-based API to control Chrome and Firefox — open URLs, clear cache/history, and close the browser — without using automation tools like Selenium or Puppeteer.
+A Flask-based API to control Chrome and Firefox.
+Open URLs, clear cache/history, and close the browser, without using automation tools like Selenium or Puppeteer.

 ## Features